-Since 1976 when he first accepted the position of Director, Zeb has overseen the growth of the Foundation from a Mission Statement and no endowment to a fully developed Historic Site that welcomed its 5 Millionth visitor in 2014.
-Under his guidance the mansion has been restored and furnished; the Site listed on the U.S National Register of Historic Places and as a U.S National Historic Landmark, and more recently he established a Department dedicated to furthering research and interpretation.
+Since 1976 when he first accepted the position of Director, Zeb has overseen the growth of the Foundation from a Mission Statement and no endowment to a fully developed Historic Site that welcomed its 6 Millionth visitor in 2018.
+Under his guidance, the historic site has extended beyond a guided tour of an historic home to a full experience, offering visitors an opportunity to explore all aspects of its history; the Site listed on the U.S National Register of Historic Places and as a U.S National Historic Landmark, and established a Department dedicated to furthering research and interpretation.
 In addition to bringing sustainability and vision to the Foundation, Zeb has also sought ways to develop the River Region as a whole, looking beyond Oak Alley and searching for opportunities for the area to unite and celebrate our shared cultural resources, sites and landmarks, preserving and interpreting them for an ever-growing public.

 His motto has always been: